 Abarim Publications' online Biblical Greek Dictionary

-The noun σεληνη (selene) literally means: "she of flashing [cold] light" and is Greek's common word for moon.
+The noun σεληνη (selene) literally means: "she of flashing [cold] light" and is the common Greek word for moon.
 It derives from the noun σελας (selas), light, brightness, flame or beacon.

 The noteworthy difference between the Greek word for moon and the Hebrew one — namely לבנה (lebanah), which stems from the verb לבן (laban), to be white; hence the name Laban — suggests that the Hebrews understood that the moon is not a light but a reflector of light (namely sunlight), whereas the Greeks appear to have mistaken it for an autonomous beacon of cold fire, which produced a kind of pale and icy light.